To calculate the standard error of the mean (SEM) in Python, use scipy library’s sem() function.

 That was the quick answer.
 But make sure to read along to learn about the standard error and how to implement the function yourself.

-What Is the Standard Error of Mean (SEM)
+What Is Standard Error of Mean (SEM)

 The standard error of the mean (SEM) is an estimate of the standard deviation.